 - Change your MIG welder’s polarity to weld with Argon gas and solid Aluminum wire.
 And it’s possible.

 YouTube Video MIG Welding Without A Spool Gun

 This 15 minute video takes you through the issues, and some of the solutions.
 Unfortunately it doesn’t show you a successful weld but it does show you what can happen and often does.

 Tips for MIG Welding Aluminum without a Spool Gun

 Video Credit: Weld.com

-This next video 7 minute video not only covers the issues, it shows some welds.
-It’s a bit rough and ready but does show you how it can be done.
+This next video 7 minute video not only covers the issues, The video shows some welds.
+Yes, the video is a bit rough and ready.
+But does show you how you can get it done.

 How to MIG Welding Aluminum without a Spool Gun